CCDS2/Office365/Excel/Scripting/VBS.md

-Sure!
-Here are 10 VBA scripts for Excel that are commonly considered useful:

 1. **Loop through all worksheets and perform an action**:
    This script loops through all worksheets in the active workbook and performs a specific action, such as formatting or data manipulation.